CouncilofLorien/counciloflorien.github.io/docs/cards/S/stout-men-of-gondor.md

 > Creature
 >
 > {: .hazard-text .black-text .p-2 }
 > > _Men._ Six strikes.
 Detainment against hero and covert companies.
-May be played keyed to Old Pukel-land, Old Pukel Gap, Andrast, Anfalas, Lamedon, Belfalas, Lebennin, Anorien, or Rohan; or at its sites in these regions.   “‘But still we fight on, holding all the west shores of Anduin; and those who shelter behind us give us praise...’”_ ***---&#65279;LotRII***
+May be played keyed to Old Pukel-land, Old Pukel Gap, Andrast, Anfalas, Lamedon, Belfalas, Lebennin, Anorien, or Rohan; or at its sites in these regions.   <br>_“‘But still we fight on, holding all the west shores of Anduin; and those who shelter behind us give us praise...’”_ ***---&#65279;LotRII***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【7/&ndash;】</div>